jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 Safety PLC operation:

 This is the sefety PLC.
-It gives power supply for the output modules of PLC1.
+It provides power supply for the output modules of PLC1.
 This makes the "B1" voltage level.

 ![image](https://github.com/user-attachments/assets/63cb235d-abd7-4424-a243-c5726212516a)